MicrosoftDocs/defender-docs/defender-for-iot/enterprise-for-iot-get-started.md

 There are two ways to add enterprise IoT to the Defender portal:

-1. If you're a Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customer<!-- is this correct, i thought P2 is the 2nd option?-->, toggle on support for Enterprise IoT Security in the Defender Portal.
+1. If you're a Microsoft 365 E5 (ME5)/ E5 Security and Defender for Endpoint P2 customer, toggle on support for Enterprise IoT Security in the Defender Portal.
 For more information, see [turn on enterprise IoT monitoring](#turn-on-enterprise-iot-monitoring).

 1. If you don't have ME5/E5 Security licenses, but you're a Defender for Endpoint customer, start with a free trial or purchase standalone, per-device licenses to gain the same IoT-specific security value.
 For more information, see [standalone trial license](#standalone-enterprise-iot-trial-license).